tigerbeetle/tigerbeetle/docs/coding/two-phase-transfers.md

   amount is posted.
 - If the posted [`amount`](../reference/transfer.md#amount) is nonzero, then only this amount is posted, and the remainder is restored to its original accounts.
-It must be less than or equal to the pending transfer's amount
+It must be less than or equal to the pending transfer's amount.

 </details>